gaultier/pandoc_resume/markdown/resume.md

 **Full-stack Software Engineer** *PPRO, Munich, Germany; 2017-present*

-I write and deploy end-to-end Fintech webservices that help making millions of transactions for billions of euros, in a variety of tech stacks (C++, Kotlin, Typescript, Docker, Kubernetes).
+I write and deploy end-to-end Fintech webservices that help making millions of transactions for billions of euros, in a variety of tech stacks (*C++*, *Kotlin*, *Typescript*, *Docker*, *Kubernetes*).
 I also helped moving multiple services from the datacenter to the cloud without disruption.

 **Full-stack Software Engineer** *EdgeLab, Lausanne, Switzerland; 2015-2017*

-I joined a Fintech startup and helped the product (risk analytics & investment decision making application) go to the next level by introducing internationalization, OAuth, Continuous Integration, and upgrading to the latest language standards (ECMAScript 6, C++14).
+I joined a Fintech startup and helped the product (risk analytics & investment decision making application) go to the next level by introducing internationalization, OAuth, Continuous Integration, and upgrading to the latest language standards (*ECMAScript 6*, *C++14*).

 **CRNS Intern Software Engineer experimenting with Oculus Rift (VR)** *CNRS, Strasbourg, France; 2014*

-3D Oculus Rift (virtual reality) visualization software of astronomical data for children & researchers in C, C++ and OpenGL.
+3D Oculus Rift (virtual reality) visualization software of astronomical data for children & researchers in *C*, *C++* and *OpenGL*.

 **Intern Software Engineer** *Crédit Mutuel (Bank), Strasbourg, France; 2013*

-I migrated a COBOL mainframe accounting application to a C# web application.
+I migrated a *COBOL* mainframe accounting application to a *C#* web application.

 Technical experience